Leonardo-Boss/suckless-site/dwm.suckless.org/customisation/customfuncs.md

 in the status bar, the root window, or the selected window (with Mod pressed)

 - Wheel to focus prev/next client.
 Floating clients will just be focused after the tiled ones.
-- B1  to move (the pointer will be wrapped to the upper-left corner if neccesary).
+- B1  to move (the pointer will be wrapped to the upper-left corner if necessary).
 - B3 to resize (the pointer will be wrapped to the bottom-right corner).
 - B2 to zoom or toggle floating status if zooming is not possible.